There are many photo tutorials and video tutorials out there, showing many different techniques for a “Magic Ring” or circle.

 Here is how I do it….

-1. Wrap the yarn over your finger, then wrap a 2nd time crossing over the 1st, keep this on the relaxed side, not too tight.
+1. Wrap the yarn over your finger, then wrap a 2nd time crossing over the 1st and towards the back of your hand, keep this on the relaxed side, not too tight.

 4. Yarn over and pull through to make a chain 1.